NhipCau/FastAutoAudioStrip-Name/README.md

 # FastAutoAudioStrip-Name
 Created using Colab - Automatic audio splitting &amp; automatic file name assignment (ultra-fast version) A tool that detects silence from WAV files bounced in ProTools, splits them into lines, and automatically names files.
 Created to improve the efficiency of game audio production and prevent mistakes.
+This tool is useful when you insert a certain amount of silence between lines in the Protools region arrangement.
+By using this tool, you can automatically split a bounce file after adjusting the volume and applying Plug-In into lines, automatically assign file names according to an Excel list, and write the files to WAV files.
+It is currently in the specification stage, but in the Google Colab execution environment, processing is completed in about 1 second per file.
 ［Eng] JP follows after Eng
 Created using Colab - Automatic audio splitting & automatic file name assignment (ultra-fast version)
 1. Detect silence in WAV files